swaroopch/byte-of-python/05-first-steps.md

 }
 ~~~

-and save the file as `Python3`.
+and save the file as `Python3.sublime-build`.

 Note that you will have to change the `cmd` and `path` in the above
 configuration as per your system's installation.

+When you create a new file and want to run using Sublime Text, make sure
+you first save the file with a `.py` extension, for example, `hello.py`.

-Next time you open or create a new Python file, be sure to select
+When you open or create a new Python file, be sure to select `Tools` ---
-`Tools` --- `Build System` --- `Python3`.
-After that, you should be
+`Build System` --- `Python3`.
+After that, you should be able to use
-able to use `Tools` --- `Build` to run your Python file right from
+`Tools` --- `Build` to run your Python file within Sublime Text.
-Sublime Text itself.

 ## Vim ##